Find Grad Schools

 Graduate Certificates in History

 There are 60 colleges and univerities across the nation that offer a graduate certificate in history.
-In recent years, the majority of the students getting degrees in this area were male, and 17 were from an underrepresented racial-ethnic group.
-Also, 4.5% of history graduates were international students.
+This degree is more popular with male students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 1.8% of history graduates were international students.

 Education Levels of History Majors